Nifty August futures trades at premium

-Hindalco Industries, Tata Chemicals and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, ICICI Bank and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2022 F&O contracts will expire on 25 August 2022.